• Skip to primary navigation

 cooked oatmeal in saucepan with blueberries stirred in

 STEP TWO: While the oatmeal is still hot, stir in the blueberries.
 You can use either fresh or frozen blueberries.
-Garnish with additional blueberries to serve as well as your other desired toppings.
+Add more blueberries and extra milk to serve as well as your other desired toppings.

 Topping Suggestions